|Yu-Gi-Oh! TRADING CARD GAME

 The number of Swiss rounds is determined by the number of Duelists enrolled in the tournament.
 Rounds in the Yu-Gi-Oh!
 TRADING CARD GAME are 40 minutes long.
 Since you can play all rounds in a Swiss tournament, you should expect to be at the event for several hours.

 Q: What happens if I am not done with my Match after 40 minutes?
-(Swiss Rounds – Tier 2 Events)
+UPDATED!

 Sometimes a Match will not be finished when the time ends for a round.
-If this happens, the Duelist should note whose turn it is when time is called, and raise their hands for a judge.
+If this happens, it is both Duelists' responsibility to note whose turn it is when time is called.
+Duelists who require assistance with the End of Match procedures should raise their hand and call for a judge.
 The judge should be notified that the Match is ongoing and whose turn it is.
-The judge may or may not stay to supervise the End of Match procedure, but should ensure that both Duelists understand the following procedure.
+The judge may or may not stay to supervise the End of Match procedure, but should ensure that both Duelists understand the following procedures.

-Please follow these instructions when proceeding to End of Match procedures during the Swiss portion of the tournament:
+Keeping these three (3) rules in mind, please follow these instructions when proceeding to End of Match procedures:

 Q: Can I buy and sell cards from other participants at the event?